 This full day adventure takes place in Tomales Bay near Point Reyes.
-Participants will meet instructors at Tomales Bay State Park and receive a basic paddling lesson before paddling across Tomales Bay.
+Participants will meet instructors at Tomales Bay Resort in Inverness and receive a basic paddling lesson before paddling on Tomales Bay.
 This area is a bird estuary where people will have the opportunity to view seals, moon-jellies, leopard sharks and bat rays.
 Depending on the group and weather conditions, we’ll paddle to Hog Island or along the coast to enjoy views of wildflowers and golden meadows with a beach picnic along the way.
 No experience necessary.
 Please bring your own bagged lunch.

 Location & Directions

-On the day of the trip, participants will meet at the Tomales Bay State Park.
-You will receive more details upon registering and at the pre-trip meeting
+On the day of the trip, participants will meet at the Tomales Bay Resort.
+You will receive more details upon registering and at the pre-trip meeting.

 - It is not possible for one adult to register a second adult for this class.
 Each participant must register themselves.